 The results shown in figure 1 also demonstrated that substitution of Ln3+ at an Al3+ site are almost impossible and there is a possibility that Ln3+ may replace all Y3+ present in the matrix.
 The distortion caused by the introduction of Ln3+ in a substitutional site can be seen in figure 2, which shows the average bond length in the site occupied by Ln3+ as a function of ionic radii for Ln(Ca/Y) and Ln(Al).
 This figure also explains why Ce3+ - based defects have always the lowest solution energies among the lanthanide trivalent ions.
 Ce3+ based defects always produce the smallest distortion in the lattice as compared to the cation – oxygen bond length.

-Figure 2: Average bond length in site occupied by Ln3+ as a function of ionic radii after relaxation using Mott-Littleton strategy.
+Figure 2: Average bond length in site occupyed by Ln3+ as a function of ionic radii after relaxation using Mott-Littleton strategy.

 All three types of defects shown in figure 3 presented the same behaviour with smallest average bond length for Lu3+ and biggest for Ce3+ following the increasing of ionic radii.
 For LnCa/Y defects there is a compression for all dopant ions except for Ce3+, where the lattice displayed a small contraction, and that is an effect of the ionic radii of Ce3+ of 101 pm, bigger than the one for Ca2+ (90 pm) and Y3+ (100 pm) ions.
 The maximum lattice distortion occurs for Lu3+ (86.1 pm) with a lattice contraction around 6 %.
 In the case of the Ln(Al) defect all dopants produced a distortion bigger than 26 % and this is one of the reasons why this defect is the one with higher solution energy, as shown in figures 1 (a) and (b).
-Another interesting feature revealed by the results in figure 2 is that the average Ln3+ – O2- bond length is slightly higher for Ln(Ca)•-Ca(Y)' then for Ln(Y) and the difference between them increased as the size of the dopant increased; there is almost no difference for Ce3+ dopant and this difference is around 0.02Å for Lu3+.
+Another interesting feature revealed by the results in figure 2 is that the average Ln3+-O2- bond length is slightly higher for Ln(Ca)•-Ca(Y)' then for Ln(Y) and the difference between them increased as the size of the dopant increased; there is almost no difference for Ce3+ dopant and this difference is around 0.02Å for Lu3+.

 Figures 1 and 2 showed that both Ln(Y) and Ln(Ca)•-Ca(Y)' defects presented the same general behaviour and energy costs using both approaches, Mott-Littleton or supercell, with the Ln(Ca)•-Ca(Y)' defect being the most probable one with the lowest energetic costs among all investigated defects.
 This feature could only be seen because the CYAM structure was modelled as a supercell.
 This result also indicated that there may be a trend that the Ln3+ dopants prefer to have Ca2+ in the first cationic coordination shell, and not a random distribution of Ca2+ and Y3+.